2024 Baltimore Orioles season

 The 2024 Baltimore Orioles season was the 124th season in Baltimore Orioles franchise history, the 71st in Baltimore, and the 33rd at Oriole Park at Camden Yards.
 They entered the season as the defending AL East champions.

 The ballclub announced its first-ever jersey sponsorship deal with T. Rowe Price on June 10, 2024.
-A circular dark blue, aqua and white sleeve patch with the investment management firm's bighorn sheep logo debuted in a home game against the Atlanta Braves the following night on June 11.
+A circular dark blue, aqua and white sleeve patch with the financial firm's bighorn sheep logo debuted in a home game against the Atlanta Braves the following night on June 11.

 On September 24, the Orioles clinched a return to the postseason for the second straight season, the first time in 27 years they had been to the postseason in consecutive seasons.
 They were swept by the Kansas City Royals in the 2024 American League Wild Card Series, the second time the Orioles were swept in a postseason series by the Royals after the 2014 ALCS.